taligentx/dscKeybusInterface/README.md

 **I Had**: _A DSC security system not being monitored by a third-party service._
 **I Wanted**: _Notification if the alarm triggered._

-I was interested in finding a solution that directly accessed the pair of data lines that DSC uses for their proprietary Keybus protocol to send data between the panel, keypads, and other modules.
+I was interested in finding a solution that directly accessed the pair of data lines that DSC uses for their proprietary Keybus protocol to send data between the panel, keypads, and other modules (instead of using the DSC IT-100 serial module).
 Tapping into the data lines is an ideal task for a microcontroller and also presented an opportunity to work with the [Arduino](https://www.arduino.cc) and [FreeRTOS](https://www.freertos.org) (via [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos)) platforms.

 While there has been excellent [discussion about the DSC Keybus protocol](https://www.avrfreaks.net/forum/dsc-keybus-protocol) and a several existing projects, there were a few issues that remained unsolved:
 * Error-prone Keybus data capture.